All Episodes

 Their minds are already made up because they have a prejudice about what Republicans and conservatives are.

-And so the the whole the whole point of uh of talking to members of the administration or Republicans otherwise is trip them up.
+And so the whole point of talking to members of the administration, Republicans otherwise, is trip them up.

 And what happened here?

-And then the FBI and the grand jury and so forth.
+And in the FBI and the grand jury and so forth.

 But I mean, this juror that came out and talked said they had a lot of sympathy for Judith Miller.

-The uh the uh New York Times infobe and ended up in jail for not revealing her sources to Fitzgerald.
+The New York Times info, babe, and ended up in jail for not revealing her sources to Fitzgerald.

 The defense was just pounding.

-It was on it was it was just they were just too hard on her.
+It was just, they were just too hard on her.

-But uh until until people learn that uh, you know, you you you you're not gonna be able to bring a bunch of reporters in from Washington or New York and explain conservatism or your policy and have a sympathetic ear or even an ear that wants to understand what you're trying to do, it's beyond me.
+But until people learn that you're not going to be able to bring a bunch of reporters in from Washington or New York and explain conservatism or your policy and have a sympathetic ear or even an ear that wants to understand what you're trying to do, it's beyond me.

-And why they keep thinking they can do this uh is also beyond me.
+And why they keep thinking they can do this is also beyond me.

 Well, you have to talk to them.

-I understand and a presidential administration has to talk to them.
+I understand a presidential administration has to talk to them.

 You have to do press conferences and you have to do all this.

-Uh yesterday after the program we got a phone call from a cable news network, and they wanted to take five seconds of what I said about the Ann Colterker fuffle and use it all afternoon and all night last night.
+And they wanted to take five seconds of what I said about the Ann Coulter kerfuffle and use it all afternoon and all night last night.

-Now I spoke for 14 minutes on the Ann Colterker fuffle.
+Now, I spoke for 14 minutes on the Ann Coulter kerfuffle.

 The same thing happened with the Michael J. Fox.